Welcome

 Doing jigsaw puzzles is known to reinforce connections between brain cells, improve mental speed, release dopamine, improve critical thinking and more.

-Originals, prints, puzzles and cards are also available at Flow Gallery Marshall NC, and Mountain Made Gallery, Asheville.
-Originals are available at John C. Campbell Folk School Craft Shop, Brasstown, NC.
+Selections of originals, prints, puzzles and cards are available at Asheville Art Museum Shop, Flow Gallery Marshall NC (closed by Helene until Spring '25), Mars Landing Gallery in Mars Hill, NC and Mountain Made Gallery, Asheville (closed permanently by Helene).
+Originals at John C. Campbell Folk School Craft Shop, Brasstown, NC.

 Pressed Flower Art WORKSHOPS!